 When things are going well, scale can be effectively leveraged, and cash flow is less of a concern.
 When there is a larger downturn and a drop in customer demand, however, that leverage flips, creating an anchor that can bring the company down.

 Training Students For Efficiency And Effectiveness

-In today’s rapidly evolving legal profession, having prior expertise with technology is essential.
-Law students are taught how to use technology to become “smarter” in their jobs, utilising IP intelligence to boost efficiency and effectiveness.
+In today’s rapidly evolving legal profession, having prior expertise in technology is essential.
+Law students are taught how to use technology to become “smarter” in their jobs, utilizing IP intelligence to boost efficiency and effectiveness.

 Lawyers will increasingly rely on third-party technologies to connect to and plug into the IP ecosystem, and those that learn how to use this technology early will provide greater service to their clients as well as a competitive edge in the job market and career advancement.

 In acknowledgment of the legal profession’s fast transformation, the Law School recently established a new initiative called the Future of the Profession Initiative (FPI).
 FPI’s fundamental objective of teaching young attorneys for the future of legal practice is shown by projects like the DIPTC’s collaboration with Innography.

 FPI’s Executive Director Jennifer Leonard notes that “spending time in law school using advanced technology tools in practice settings teaches developing lawyers how to blend technology and legal training.”

 When the Law School and Dean Ted Ruger founded FPI, they envisioned using technology to make legal counseling more efficient and accurate while freeing up lawyers’ time to participate in advanced legal problem-solving and client counseling.

 The DIPTC’s client work focuses on establishing and safeguarding IP rights rather than claiming them.
 The DIPTC is mostly about setting up protection and creating IP value because of the semester-long schedule and expense restrictions.